-Please acknowledge your receipt and review of the written emergency plan by signing and returning this form to the building management office annually.
+Please acknowledge your receipt and review of the written emergency plan by signing and returning this form to the Building management office annually, per Los Angeles Fire Code 409.8.6.

 Occupant's Statement:

 "I have received and read the Building Emergency Plan/Occupant Instructions Booklet."